psychemedia/storytelling-notes/the-wish-ring.md

 Then the woman said it would be good if you wished for a rest and a horse.
 Madam," replied the man again, rattling the remaining money in his big pocket, "what do we want to forgive our wishes for such a slob.
 We'll get the cow and the horse the same way."

-And right , after another year the chair and the horse were richly deserved .
+And right , after another year the chair and the horse were richly deserved.
 Then the man rubbed my hands happily and said: "Another trip, saved the wish and got everything that one wished for.
 How lucky we are!
 "But the wife seriously persuaded her husband to go after the wish at last.

 "I don't know you at all," she said angrily.
 In the past you always complained and had pity and wished for everything possible, and wherever you can have it as you want it, you toil and lock yourself up, are satisfied with Adem and let the best years pass.
 King, emperor, count, you could be a great farmer, have all your coffers full of money - and you can't make up your mind what you want to choose."

 "Stop your constant hustle and bustle," replied the farmer.
 We are both young and life is long.
 There is only one wish in the king and it is soon done.
-Who knows what will happen to us again when we need the ring .
+Who knows what will happen to us again when we need the ring.
 Are we missing something?
 Haven't we come up so since we've had the king that everyone is amazed?
 Aijo ſei understanding.
 In the meantime you can always think about what we could wish for."

 That was the end of the matter for the time being.
 And it was really as if the whole blessing had come into the house with the ring, because the scouring and pounding became more and more violent and fuller from year to year, and after a long series of years the poor little farmer grew into a big, fat one Became a farmer, who worked with the servants throughout the day as if he wanted to earn the whole world, but after vespers sat comfortably and contentedly in front of the front door and let the people wish him good evening.